Attack on Titan 2

 Attack on Titan 2 (進撃の巨人 2, Shingeki no Kyojin 2), known in PAL regions as A.O.T.
-2, is an action hack and slash video game based on Hajime Isayama's manga series of the same name released for Nintendo Switch, PlayStation 4, PlayStation Vita, Windows, Xbox One, and Stadia.
+2, is a 2018 hack and slash video game developed by Omega Force and published by Koei Tecmo.
+It is based on Hajime Isayama's manga series of the same name.
+It was released for Nintendo Switch, PlayStation 4, PlayStation Vita, Windows and Xbox One, with a port to Stadia releasing the following year.

 Plot

-The game covers the plot of the first 50 chapters of Attack on Titan (also covered by the first two seasons of the anime adaptation), allowing the player to create an original character and interact with the characters of the manga.
+The game covers the plot of the first 50 chapters of Attack on Titan (also covered by the first two seasons of the anime adaptation).

+The player primarily experiences major events of the series through an original custom character who fights and interacts with characters of the manga.
+As a child, the player's character joins the 104th Cadet Corp, intending to slay the Armored Titan for killing their parents during the breach of Wall Maria.

-The last mission of the base game has an original ending, separate from both the anime and manga.
+The last mission of the base game has an original ending, non-canonical to both the anime and manga.

 The DLC "Final Battle" covers chapters 51 to 90 of the manga (also covered by the third season of the anime).

 Gameplay

-The game features cel-shaded graphics and features the player defeating the titans in large, open areas.
+The game features cel-shaded graphics, fast-paced aerial combat, and also features the player defeating the titans in large, open areas.
 Key new features over the first title include a story-mode that's entirely playable in co-op, as well as a character creator.
+When not in combat beyond the walls, players can befriend and bond with the series' cast of characters, such as Eren Yeager, in a mode called "Daily Life."

 Development

 Developed by Omega Force and published by Koei Tecmo, development launched shortly after completion of the first title.
-In an interview with Polygon, producer Hisashi Koinuma and Omega Force CEO Hideo Suzuki mentioned that a key focus was on making the AI more intelligent, as well as making the game more difficult in comparison to the first title.
-They've also worked closely with the manga's publisher Kodansha and writer Hajime Isayama in the creation of additional elements to the story.
+A key focus was on making the AI more intelligent, as well as making the game more difficult in comparison to its predecessor.
+Koei Tecmo worked closely with the manga's publisher Kodansha and writer Hajime Isayama in the creation of additional elements to the story.
 Initially the English voice cast were going to record dialogue but this was not realised due to time constraints, very much like the first game.
-A demo of the game was released in Japan on April 26, 2019 and worldwide on May 7, 2019 and it was distributed til July 31, 2019.
-The DLC "The Final Battle" was released on July 4, 2019 in Japan and on July 5 in North America and Europe.
+A demo of the game was released in Japan on April 26, 2019, and worldwide on May 7, 2019, and it was distributed until July 31, 2019.
+The DLC "The Final Battle" was released on July 4, 2019, in Japan and on July 5 in North America and Europe.